 WALLIX Bastion: the ideal solution to SSH agent-forwarding’s socket vulnerability

 Let’s get practical, now.

 You are the IT manager of a hospital.
-Some equipment such as scanners or analyzers are managed by vendors who require secure and exclusive access to those equipment.
+Some equipment such as scanners or analyzers is managed by vendors who require secure and exclusive access to that equipment.
 They are not willing to share the authentication keys to those critical systems.
-Still, you want to be able to monitor and record every action realized on the equipment, at least for compliance purpose.
+Still, you want to be able to monitor and record every action realized on the equipment, at least for compliance purposes.

 WALLIX Bastion is the ideal solution to this type of challenge.
 Thanks to its internal agent-forwarding solution, vendors can access their equipment from the internet using their own private key and without sharing them with the Bastion.
 Moreover, the Bastion works as a reverse proxy, using protocol break and not providing shell access to users.

 That means no socket and no vulnerability.